GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

     <tbody>
         <tr>
             <th scope="row">Advantage</th>
             <td>1.
 The keys are bound to people or things in the certificate.<br>2.
-A trusted infrastructure; keys are generated against a policy that others can trust.<br>3.
+A trusted infrastructure; keys are generated against a policy others can trust.<br>3.
 Non-repudiation in the certificate when issued after a high assurance identity proofing process.	</td>
             <td>1.
 Natively supported in leading identity products.<br>2.
 Does not require the "Infrastructure" part of Public Key Infrastructure (e.g., checking and revocation infrastructure).<br>3.
 The FIDO keys are bound to a device and then to a person through an identity or directory account.</td>
         </tr>
         <tr>
             <th scope="row">Disadvantage</th>
             <td>1.
-It can be a complicated endeavor for establishing and operating.<br>2.
+It can be complicated to establish and operate.<br>2.
 Single point of failure if the verification authority is taken offline or validation software is compromised.<br>3.
 Trust store management</td>
             <td>1.
-Can’t revoke a key pair.
+You can’t revoke a key pair.
 They must be unregistered to the device or in an identity or directory record.<br>2.
 The talent shortage in people who understand and can implement FIDO2.</td>
         </tr>
   </tbody>
 </table>